MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Overview/MyA-faq.md

 ### Opt out

 #### Q1.
 Can I opt out of MyAnalytics?

-Yes.
+And if I do, can I opt back in later?

+Yes to both questions.
 You can opt out of access to individual parts of MyAnalytics or out of all of MyAnalytics at once.
+And you can opt back in again later, if you want.

 See the following sections for more information:

 ##### Opt out of all of MyAnalytics